SanBenito.com | Covid-19: By the numbers

 As of Aug.
-3, there have 676 confirmed cases of Covid-19 in San Benito County.
+7, there have been 709 confirmed cases of Covid-19 in San Benito County.
 The local death count remains at four, according to county officials.

 Confirmed cases include patients who have since recovered and those who are deceased.